briandgomez/Study/Security+/General Security Concepts.md

 - <u>Symmetric Encryption</u>: uses a single key for both encryption and decryption of data.
     - The same key must be securely shared and kept secret between the communicating parties.
 This method is efficient and faster than asymmetric encryption

 - <u>Asymmetric</u>: 2 keys where one is for encryption and the other is for decryption
     - Private key = decrypts data
     - Public key (anyone can see this) = encrypts data
     - Anyone with the public key can encrypt and send data to you
     - You can not derive the private key from the public key

+- <u>Key Escrow</u>: decryption keys held by a 3rd party
+    - Can be done within your own organization

 # Encrypting Data